-Your finances Getting information on benefits There are various benefits that can offer extra support with caring.
+Getting information on benefits There are various benefits that can offer extra support with caring.
 This section provides an overview of what help is available.
 It is a good idea to get a benefits check to make sure you and the person you are looking after are claiming all the benefits you are entitled to.
 In addition, it is a good idea to get benefits advice if you or the person you are looking after have a change of circumstances.
 The change might affect your benefits, so it's important to make sure you make the right decision for your situation.
 Although benefits can be complicated, they can increase your household income and can sometimes help protect your State Pension entitlement in the future.
 The Carers UK website describes the main conditions for each benefit and we have produced factsheets which provide more detailed explanations.
-Find out more at carerswales.org/benefits The Carers UK Helpline can also help with questions that you have about benefits - email advice@carersuk.org or call 0808 808 7777.
+Find out more at carersuk.org/wales/financial-support The Carers UK Helpline can also help with questions that you have about benefits - email advice@carersuk.org or call 0808 808 7777.
 Please mention which nation you are based in so that we can tailor our guidance.
-Check here for opening hours: carerswales.org/help-and-advice/ get-in-touch-with-us You can get a personalised benefits check online.
+Check here for opening hours: carersuk.org/wales/help-and-advice You can get a personalised benefits check online.
 It will take about 20 minutes to complete.
-Visit carerswales.org/benefits-calculator These online benefits check tools are not suitable for everyone.
+Visit carersuk.org/wales/benefits-calculator These online benefits check tools are not suitable for everyone.
 Special rules apply to some groups of people, for example: students, people under 18, people in permanent residential care, UK nationals who live abroad and people who are not British or Irish citizens.
+"Thank you so much for taking the time to do some research for me.
+I have calmed down somewhat now and can look at things more objectively having read your reply."

-carerswales.org Carer's Allowance If you're looking after a family member or friend, you may be entitled to Carer's Allowance.
-You may be eligible for Carer's Allowance if you meet all of the following conditions: - You look after someone who gets a qualifying disability benefit - this includes the middle or the higher rate of the care component of Disability Living Allowance (DLA), either rate of the daily living component of Personal Independence Payment (PIP), either rate of Attendance Allowance, Constant Attendance Allowance (at a certain level) and Armed Forces Independence Payment (AFIP). - You look after that person for at least 35 hours a week. - You are aged 16 or over. - You are not in full-time education. - You don't earn over £139 a week (after deductions). - You satisfy UK presence and residence conditions.
+Carer's Allowance If you're looking after a family member or friend, you may be entitled to Carer's Allowance.
+You may be eligible for Carer's Allowance if you meet all of the following conditions: - You look after someone who gets a qualifying disability benefit - this includes the middle or the higher rate of the care component of Disability Living Allowance (DLA), either rate of the daily living component of Personal Independence Payment (PIP), either rate of Attendance Allowance, Constant Attendance Allowance (at a certain level) and Armed Forces Independence Payment (AFIP). - You look after that person for at least 35 hours a week. - You are aged 16 or over. - You are not in full-time education. - You don't earn over £151 a week (after deductions).
+Check gov.uk from April 2025 as this may change then. - You satisfy UK presence and residence conditions.